nosas/blog/toonvision/classification/article.md

 The purpose of the data augmentation is to increase the number of training examples so the model can learn from more data and never see the same sample twice.

 It's important to augment the data just enough so the samples remain representative of the dataset.
-If we rotate the image too much, or zoom in/out too much, we lose the context of the image and the model will not be able to learn from it.
+If we rotate the image too much or zoom in/out too much, we lose the context of the image and the model will not be able to learn from it.

 <figure class="center" style="width:50%">
     <img src="img/image_augmentation.png" style="width:100%;"/>